rohmann/global-smtp/readme.txt

 Global SMTP is a utility plugin designed to easily configure SMTP for WordPress by adding a set of constants to your `wp-config.php` file.

-It supports multisite, and is often handy to install as a "must use" plugin.
+When used with multisite, the configuration is applied network wide.
+This is often handy to install as a "must use" plugin.

 == Installation ==